lsst-sqre/squash-bokeh/README.md

 #### Create a deployment

-Create a deployment and expose the service:
+Create kubernetes deployment and service:
 ```
 make deployment
 ```